MetalBlockchain/metal-docs/docs/nodes/maintain/setting-up-node-monitoring.md

 sudo systemctl status grafana-server
 ```

-which should again show grafana as `active`.
-Grafana should now be available at `http://your-node-host-ip:3000/` from your browser.
-Log in with username: admin, password: admin, and you will be prompted to set up a new, secure password.
-Do that.
+which should again show Grafana as `active`.
+Grafana should now be available at
+`http://your-node-host-ip:3000/` from your browser.
+Log in with username: admin,
+password: admin, and you will be prompted to set up a new, secure password.
+Do
+that.

 :::warning

-You may need to do `sudo ufw allow 3000/tcp` if the firewall is on, and/or adjust the cloud instance settings to allow connections to port 3000.
-If on public internet, make sure to only allow your IP to connect!
+You may need to do `sudo ufw allow 3000/tcp` if the firewall is on, and/or
+adjust the cloud instance settings to allow connections to port 3000.
+If on
+public internet, make sure to only allow your IP to connect!

 :::

 Prometheus and Grafana are now installed, we're ready for the next step.

-## Step 3: Set up node_exporter <a id="exporter"></a>
+## Step 3: Set up `node_exporter` <a id="exporter"></a>

 In addition to metrics from MetalGo, let’s set up monitoring of the machine itself, so we can check CPU, memory, network and disk usage and be aware of any anomalies.
 For that, we will use node_exporter, a Prometheus plugin.